2022 Victorian state election: Previous election and parliament

 The Daniel Andrews-led Labor government was returned to power after one term in opposition by winning a majority of seats in the Legislative Assembly at the 2014 state election.
 The Labor party was decisively re-elected at the 2018 state election with a 5.3% two-party preferred swing, winning 55 seats in the Assembly.
 This was equal to Victorian Labor's second-best seat count ever at a state election.
 The Liberal/National Coalition dropped to 27 seats, the Greens won 3 seats and independents won the remaining 3 seats.
-There were no by-elections for the Assembly in the 59th parliament and the Assembly’s composition was otherwise unchanged.
+There were no by-elections for the Assembly in the 59th parliament and the Assembly's composition was otherwise unchanged.

 In the Legislative Council, the Labor party won 18 of the 40 seats, the Coalition 11 and the remaining seats were won by an array of minor parties.
-During the term, two Labor MLC's left the party to sit as independents; (Adem Somyurek in June 2020 and Kaushaliya Vaghela in March 2022) while one Liberal MLC (Bernie Finn) was expelled from the party and joined the Democratic Labour Party in June 2022.
+During the term, two Labor MLC's were either expelled or resigned from the party to sit as independents; (Adem Somyurek in June 2020 and Kaushaliya Vaghela in March 2022) while one Liberal MLC (Bernie Finn) was expelled from the party and joined the Democratic Labour Party in June 2022.
 This left the government with 16 seats in the Legislative Council, and opposition with 10, by the time of the election.

-Daniel Andrews and the Labor government was seeking a third four-year term, something only John Cain Jr and Steve Bracks have previously achieved for Labor.
+Daniel Andrews and the Labor government were seeking a third four-year term, something only John Cain Jr and Steve Bracks have previously achieved for Labor.
 Opposition Leader Matthew Guy stood down as Liberal leader several days after the party's poor result at the 2018 election and was replaced by Michael O'Brien.
-O'Brien’s leadership was challenged twice in 2021, the second time resulting in O'Brien being replaced by Guy in a party room vote and Guy returning to the position.
+O'Brien's leadership was challenged twice in 2021, the second time resulting in O'Brien being replaced by Guy in a party room vote and Guy returning to the position.